 The EDR is similar to the energy rating index in the 2015 IECC.
 The lower the score, the more efficient the building.

-Buildings complying with the current standards are more efficient than the 2006 IECC, so most newly constructed buildings will have EDR scores below 100 (if an EDR were calculated for an older, inefficient home, the score could go above 100).
-Buildings with renewable generation such as photovoltaics (PV) can have a negative score.
+Buildings complying with the current standards are more efficient than the 2006 IECC, so newly constructed buildings will have EDR scores well below 100 (if an EDR were calculated for an older, inefficient home, the score could go above 100).

 ← What is the Energy Design Rating (EDR)?